Oluwaseun-O-Ajayi/sdl-framework/QUICKSTART.md

 # Quick Start Guide

-Get started with the Autonomous Drug Discovery Lab in 10 minutes.
+Get started with the SDL Framework Lab in 10 minutes.

 ---